Riron/effects-mapper/README.md

 ## 🔮 Browser UI

-If you chose to generate a JSON file, you can visualize the result in the browser.
+If you chose to generate a JSON file, you can then visualize the result in the browser.

 ```bash
 # Move the created "tree-xxxxx.json" file to the "./client" directory and rename it as "trees.json"